marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 Deploying the Cloud Pak for Business Automation only requires two entries to your environment file (/data/daffy/env/  <**ENVIRONMENT_NAME**>-env.sh):
 You need to pick starter services or production services.

-!!!
-Info
-      Currently Daffy only supports step 2 for Production services.
-You can have daffy install the operators and create the namespace, but does not support the 3 step, deploy services just yet.

 | Variable Name                           | Info                                          | Install Type  | Required    |
 | :---------                              |    :---------                                 |   :----       |   :----     |
 | CP4BA_VERSION                           | The version you want to install               |   Both        |   Yes       |